DannyPX/osu-api-Appscript-Wrapper/docs/endpoints/beatmaps/get-a-user-beatmap-score/index.md

 ### Parameters

 `userId` <small>String</small><br>
-The ID of an osu! user.
+The ID of an user.

 `beatmapId` <small>String</small><br>
 The ID of a beatmap.